-- 7 The regulators must have regard to: the likely effect on the Australian economy, and on the efficiency, (a) integrity and stability of the Australian financial system; and the likely regulatory impact. (b) 8 The regulators may also have regard to any other matters that the Minister considers relevant, including, for example: any relevant international standards and international commitments; and (a) matters raised in consultations. (b) 9 In making rules imposing central clearing requirements, ASIC is to have regard to the same matters as the Minister and must, before making (or amending) such rules, consult with the public and the other regulators. - 10 On 8 May 2013, the regulators published the Australian regulators' statement on assessing the case for mandatory clearing obligations (regulators' statement).
-It set out the analysis that the regulators would apply when assessing the case for mandatory central clearing (by reference to the matters highlighted for consideration in Pt 7.5A). - 11 Specifically, the regulators' statement identified and addressed: - (a) the preconditions for central clearing; - (b) the potential benefits of central clearing for the efficiency, integrity and stability of financial markets; - (c) the incremental benefits and costs of a mandated (as opposed to incentives-led) transition to central clearing; and - (d) the benefits of international consistency. - In the first instance, consideration must be given to whether a particular product is suitable for central clearing.
-Drawing upon internationally accepted standards, the regulators' statement identified the characteristics a particular product must have before it can be safely and reliably cleared by a CCP.
-These include: - (a) the product must have a robust valuation methodology; - (b) there must be sufficient liquidity in the market; - (c) there must be sufficient transaction activity and participation; and - (d) there must be some standardisation of contracts.
+- (a) the likely effect on the Australian economy, and on the efficiency, integrity and stability of the Australian financial system; and - (b) the likely regulatory impact. - 8 The Minister may also take into account any other matters considered relevant, including, for example: - (a) any relevant international standards and international commitments; and - (b) matters raised in consultations. - 9 In making rules imposing central clearing requirements, ASIC must consider the same matters as the Minister and must, before making (or amending) such rules, consult with the public and the other regulators. - 10 On 8 May 2013, the regulators published the Australian regulators' statement on assessing the case for mandatory clearing obligations (regulators' statement).
+It set out how the regulators would assess the case for mandatory central clearing (by reference to the matters highlighted for consideration in Pt 7.5A).

+11 Specifically, the regulators' statement identified and addressed:

+- (a) the preconditions for central clearing; - (b) the potential benefits of central clearing for the efficiency, integrity and stability of financial markets; - (c) the incremental benefits and costs of a mandated (as opposed to incentives-led) transition to central clearing; and - (d) the benefits of international consistency.

+In the first instance, consideration must be given to whether a particular product is suitable for central clearing.
+Drawing on internationally accepted standards, the regulators' statement identified the conditions that must apply before a particular product can be safely and reliably cleared by a CCP-that is:

+- (a) the product must have a robust valuation methodology; and

+- (b) there must be:

+- (i) sufficient liquidity in the market;

+- (ii) sufficient transaction activity and participation; and

+- (iii) some standardisation of contracts.